certbot/certbot/certbot/docs/using.rst

 whether your system has a pre-installed scheduled task for Certbot, it is safe to follow these instructions to create one.

-If you're using Windows, these instructions are not neccessary as Certbot on Windows comes with a scheduled task for automated renewal pre-installed.
+If you're using Windows, these instructions are not necessary as Certbot on Windows comes with a scheduled task for automated renewal pre-installed.

 Run the following line, which will add a cron job to `/etc/crontab`: